Help and support

 Addiction and substance abuse

 National Gambling Helpline: If you or anyone in your family struggles to stay on top of a gambling habit, the National Gambling Helpline is available 24/7 for anyone who needs support.
-The service is completely confidential and you can get in touch on 0808 8020 133 or via live chat to speak to a trained professional who can offer advice on how to tackle the problem.
+The service is completely confidential and you can get in touch on 0808 8020 133 or via clicking 'Talk to someone' at the bottom of the screen to access live chat to speak to a trained professional who can offer advice on how to tackle the problem.

 Frank: If you need to talk to someone about any kind of substance abuse – drugs, alcohol etc – the organisation Frank’s helpline is open 24/7 for those who suffer from an addiction and for people who are concerned about someone close to them.
 You can call 0300 123 6600, text 82111 or live chat every day between 2pm and 6pm to get confidential support.
 On its website, you can also find advice for parents and carers who are worried their child might be struggling with substance abuse.